Phil's World Pub Guides - Lancashire, UK

 Friargate / Ring Way

 Old Vic Four or five real ales available in this big friendly comfortable boozer, conveniently located for the station.
-Occasional off beer has been noted here.

 Butler Street / Fishergate